 You can also write and submit your own route if you want to share your favourite strolls.
 The premium package gets you all this, but crucially downloads (so you can still use it when no phone signal is available) notifications that tell you when you’ve strayed from your route, a ‘Lifeline’ tracker (so your family and friends can see where you are) and a number of map overlays to show terrain.

-It’s great for when you find yourself in an area you are not familiar with, though the level of mapping detail means it isn't ideal for the mountains.
+It’s one of the best navigation apps for when you find yourself in an area you are not familiar with, though the level of mapping detail means it isn't ideal for the mountains.

 Footpath Route Planner